For the starter: Heat the milk up slightly so that it is just warm to the touch and pour into a bowl.

 Heat a deep-fryer to 350 degrees F, or heat up 2 inches of oil in a high-sided heavy-bottomed pan.
 Make sure the oil does not come up past the half way point of the pan.

 Frying bombolino, only a few at a time for about 2 to 4 minutes, until golden brown all the way around.
 You might have to turn them over as they do tend to float.

 Drain on a paper towel and eat while warm.

-Place almonds and garlic in a food processor and puree until smooth, scrape down the sides of the processor as necessary.
+For the almond butter: Place almonds and garlic in a food processor and puree until smooth, scrape down the sides of the processor as necessary.
 Add 1 teaspoon of the oil as needed.
 Be very careful about how much oil to add as the almonds will get smoother the more they are processed.
 Use only as much as needed to achieve a smooth but thick almond paste.

 Season with cayenne pepper and salt, to taste.

 Place in a container.
 Will last refrigerated for up to 3 days.
 Reseason as needed.